 Split is a great city to experience Croatian history, with its massive old town with maze-like alleyways.
 Diocletian’s Palace in the city center and the seaside promenade shopping and restaurant district are key tourist destinations.

-Split has a massive ferry terminal, and is therefore the gateway town to Croatia’s famous islands.
-It is a must-stop on any Croatian coast itinerary.
+Split has a massive ferry terminal, and is therefore the gateway town to Croatia’s famous islands: a multi-island boat trip is one of the most popular day trips from Split.
+Split is a must-stop on any Croatian coast itinerary.

 Days 5-8: Brač and Hvar Islands